matldupont/matdupont-dev/blog/220127/01-setup.md

 I think I dig [Typescript](https://www.typescriptlang.org/).
 At least, I think I should.
 In either case, I want to practice so I'll go with that too.

-I would consider using [esbuild](https://github.com/evanw/esbuild) rather than webpack, but I have not experience with module federation with esbuild and have no idea if that's a thing yet.
+I would consider using [esbuild](https://github.com/evanw/esbuild) rather than webpack, but I have no experience with module federation with esbuild and have no idea if that's a thing yet.
 One thing at a time.

 Deployment? 🤷 Future Mat's problem.